Albany Law School will delay opening until 11am due to the weather.

 How are you involved on campus?
 Any extracurricular activities?

 I am a part of BLSA, the Black Law Students Association.
 I joined this past year, and have definitely enjoyed it.
 For Black History Month there was a great speaker series.
-The members of the club acted as historical figures in the profession, and I was James Campbell Mathews, the first African-American to graduate from Albany Law.
+The members of the club acted as historical figures in the profession, and I was James Campbell Matthews, the first African-American to graduate from Albany Law.
 There was also a potluck with the faculty; it was really great to interact with the professors on that level.
 It was a more relaxed environment to get to know your professors in.

 What is one fun fact about you that people might not know?